fabien-h/macos-web-dev-setup/README.md

-macos setup for web developpement
+Development environment setup after a clean Mac OS install
 ===================

-This is what is use to work.
-Mabye not what you should use.
-I mainly do front end js with ember and meteor.
-So, zero python, zero ruby for me and a very little PHP for me.
+This is what is use as a playground.
+I mainly do front end js with frameworks like ember or meteor and some node.
+So, zero python, zero ruby and a very few PHP for me.

 At first, check updates via the appstore.